Worried about Inheritance Tax? You need an Estate Planning Lawyer

 If you have a thriving business and a young family, you may be concerned about who will benefit from your wealth and who will manage your business and family assets.

-Succession planning aims to plan for all eventualities, so that you can pass on your wealth in an orderly fashion.
-With some professional advice, you can draw up a way to safely move your wealth on to future generations.
+Succession planning aims to plan for all eventualities, so that you can pass on your wealth in an orderly and controlled fashion.
+With some professional advice, you can draw up a way to move safely your wealth on to future generations.

-The plan can cover your personal or business interests.
+The plan can cover your personal and also your business interests.
 For example, you could arrange for your family to continue to own your business, while hiring an experienced manager to ensure its success.
 This way your family can continue to benefit financially, while your business and your employees have a secure future.

 Succession planning can cover the following areas: